jonashackt/mac-to-linux/README.md

 sudo usermod -a -G vboxusers $USER
 ```

-Log off or even restart your machine - and then check via `groups $USER`, if your user is part of the group `vboxusers`.
+Restart your machine (logoff didn't suffice for me) - and then check via `groups $USER`, if your user is part of the group `vboxusers`.

 Now the command `VBoxManage list usbhost` should work as expected.